 Benefits of the EU Blue Card

-The main benefit is that you don’t need approval from the Federal employment agency in order to receive this visa, as in the case with a regular working visa.
+The main benefit is that you don’t need approval from the Federal employment agency to receive this visa, as with a regular working visa.

 For example, Germany already has too many salespeople to hire someone from abroad for this position.
 Therefore, the Federal employment agency most probably won’t approve this candidate, and they won’t receive a working permit.

 The EU Blue Card has numerous privileges for the immigrant and his family.
 For example, after just 33 months holder can apply for a permanent residence.
 As far as German language skills can be proven at Level B1, the settlement permit is already issued after 21 months.